Cherán: Economy

 The average annual wage is estimated at about US$3,000.

 In 2007, agriculture and raising livestock accounted for 49% of Cherán’s economic activity: corn, wheat, potatoes, beans and oats make up the bulk of the community’s harvest while its local farmers raise cows, horses, pigs, sheep and goats.
 Wooden products, including furniture and furniture repair, and cork account for less than 19% of the economy.
 Commercial production of apples, peaches, apricots, pears and plums comprised 10% of Cherán’s economic resources.
 There were essentially no services besides fondas, or small restaurants, that serve local fare.

 In 2015, the town created its own collectively owned sawmill, greenhouse and concrete factory.
 The town engages in the production of resin and concrete blocks for construction.

 Forestry

 One estimate states that about half of the area's 17,000 hectares of forest have been lost to illegal logging.
 According to other sources, "about fifty thousand acres of forest were illegally cut between 2008 and 2011," and 200–250 logging trucks a day passed through the town.

 During the initial confrontation that provoked the 2011 uprising, women were concerned that logging threatened a spring important for local water supply.

 In the five years since the uprising, the town's tree nursery provided seedlings to replant 3,000 hectares of trees.

 In 2022, AP News published an update about the community which patrols the forest looking for illegal logging and avocado planting.

 Culture

-Religion and healing

-The town of Cheran has modern doctors, however, the people still believe in pre-modern forms of medical treatment from indigenous healers.
-The doctors and healers were, at one time, enemies, however, they now work together for the good of the people.
-Migration has caused more work for the indigenous healers because they must consult with migrants in the United States through modern technology while maintaining their ancient methods of healing.
-Cheran’s religion is a mix of indigenous tradition and Catholicism.
-Indigenous Gods and Christian saints were combined and related to create what exists today.

 The town's social cohesion stems in part from its many large extended families.
 Most residents are native to the area, and it is customary to marry within the town.